-The project duration is 18 months and includes a trial at sea phase of 12 months to experiment the proposed tools in operating conditions and collect the user’s experience.
+The project duration is 18 months and includes a trial at-sea phase of 12 months to experiment with the proposed tools in operating conditions and collect the user’s experience.

 The project is aligned with the national Blue Economy Strategic roadmap (2018-2030) and the commitment which has been developed to transition to sustainable fisheries and safeguarding the oceans while developing the national blue economy sector.
 The project will strengthen the social inclusion and livelihoods dimension by introducing robust science-based tools and co-management mechanism to secure a just place for artisanal fishers in the Blue Economy.
 The project is also aligned with the international priority for the UN Sustainable Development Goals and contributes to the target 14.b “provide access for small-scale fishers to marine resources and markets” under Goal 14 “Life below water”.